Bud Abbott: Personal life

 Abbott suffered from epilepsy starting from about 1926.

 Bud and Betty Abbott were married for 55 years.
-The couple adopted two children: Bud Jr. (August 23, 1939 – January 19, 1997) in 1942 and Rae Victoria (Vickie) (March 27, 1942 — April 28, 2021) in 1949.
+The couple adopted two children: Bud Jr. (August 23, 1939 – January 19, 1997) and Rae Victoria "Vickie" (March 27, 1942 – April 28, 2021).

 Norman and Betty Abbott, the children of Bud's older sister, Olive, started their careers in Hollywood working behind the scenes on the Abbott and Costello films.
 Betty became Blake Edwards' longtime script supervisor, and Norman directed many episodic television series, including Leave It to Beaver, The Jack Benny Program, Sanford and Son and Welcome Back, Kotter.

 Bud has three stars on the Hollywood Walk of Fame: the radio star is located at 6333 Hollywood Boulevard, the motion pictures star is located at 1611 Vine Street, and the television star is located at 6740 Hollywood Boulevard.

+Abbott was a Freemason via Daylight Lodge No. 525 in Michigan.

 Death

 Abbott died of cancer at age 76 on April 24, 1974, at his home in Woodland Hills, Los Angeles.
-He was cremated at Grandview Crematory in Glendale, California and his ashes scattered in the Pacific Ocean three miles out from Santa Monica.
+He was cremated at Grand View Memorial Park Cemetery in Glendale, California.
+His ashes were subsequently sprinkled in the Pacific Ocean three miles out from Santa Monica.

 His widow, Betty, died on September 12, 1981.

-When asked about Abbott shortly after his death, Groucho Marx replied that Abbott was "the greatest straight man ever."
+When asked about Abbott shortly after his death, Groucho Marx replied that Abbott was "the greatest straight man that ever lived."